February 5, 2018

 We have a new little fuzzy kitten running around the house!
 She does not have a name yet… but we are working on it!
 I am sure by the end of the week she will have a name.
 We have three names picked out so far and are just narrowing it down.
 We keep going back and forth on the names to see what fits her.
 It has been so long since we named a little kitten that I forgot how long it takes to come up with a good one for her.

 I kind of got a little off track there!
 I just wanted to touch base on breeder versus shelter.
 I think it is perfectly fine to go with whatever way you want and whatever way works best for your family.
 Having a cat from a breeder works best for our family right now.
 We will love her the same as we love our kitties that came from barns, friends and even inside cars!
 Did I ever share the story of how we ended up with our little cat named Luckie?
-Cliffnote version – several years ago, my car was having issues so I borrowed my inlaws extra car while mine was getting fixed.
-I went out one morning to leave and I kept hearing meowing coming from the car… sure enough – popped the hood and there was a 6-week old kitten huddled up by the engine.
+Cliffnote version – several years ago, my car was having issues, so I borrowed my inlaws other car while mine was getting fixed.
+I went out one morning to leave, and I kept hearing meowing coming from the vehicle… sure enough – popped the hood, and there was a 6-week old kitten huddled up by the engine.
 Got her some food and moved her indoors.
-She is now named Luckie and the nicest cat ever.
+She is now named Luckie and the sweetest cat ever.
 She is still pretty skittish and probably always will be.
-She would only come to me for the longest time and she still won’t let Scott pick her up or hold her.
+She would only come to me for the longest time, and she still won’t let Scott pick her up or hold her.